-- GA General Aptitude carrying a total of 15 marks. - Section B1 Reasoning and Comprehension (Compulsory): This section contains 15 questions carrying a total of 25 marks: 5 questions carrying 1-mark each (sub-total 5 marks) and 10 questions carrying 2-marks each (sub-total 20 marks).
-Some questions will be of MSQ and/or numerical answer type.
+GA - General Aptitude carrying a total of 15 marks

+Section B1 - Reasoning and Comprehension (Compulsory): This section contains 15 questions carrying a total of 25 marks: 7 questions carrying 1-mark each (sub-total 7 marks) and 9 questions carrying 2-marks each (sub-total 18 marks).
+Some are MCQ type questions, while the remaining may be MSQ and / or NAT questions.

-Any ONE of XH Sections C1 to C6: The ONE choice of section from C1 to C6 has to be made at the time of online registration in GOAPS.
-At the examination hall, candidate cannot request for change of section.
-Each of the optional sections of the XH paper (Sections C1 through C6) contains 40 questions carrying a total of 60 marks: 20 questions carrying 1-mark each (sub-total 20 marks) and 20 questions carrying 2-marks each (subtotal 40 marks).
-Some questions will be of MSQ and/or numerical answer type.
+Any ONE of XH Sections C1 to C6: The ONE choice of section from C1 to C6 has to be made at the time of filling online application form.
+Candidate cannot request for change of section at the examination hall.
+Each of the optional sections of the XH paper (Sections C1 through C6) contains 39 questions carrying a total of 60 marks: 18 questions carrying 1-mark each (sub-total 18 marks) and 21 questions carrying 2-marks each (sub-total 42 marks).
+Some are MCQ type questions, while the remaining may be MSQ and / or NAT questions.

-5.3.6 XL Paper (Life Sciences)
+5.3.8 XL Paper (Life Sciences)